 How to Revive Dying Indoor Ferns with Drooping, Yellow Leaves

 - Plant ferns in potting soil with lots of organic matter.
-Good quality potting soil with lots of organic matter help to retain moisture to provide the fern’s roots with the consistent moisture that they require yet allow has a porous structure that allows excess water to drain effectively so that the soil does not become water logged.
-If you notice your soil is draining particularly slowly after watering then check that the pots drainage holes are not blocked and consider changing your potting soil.
+Good quality potting soil with lots of organic matter helps to retain moisture to provide the fern’s roots with the consistent moisture that they require yet has a porous structure that allows excess water to drain effectively so that the soil does not become waterlogged.
+If you notice your soil is draining particularly slowly after watering then check that the pot’s drainage holes are not blocked and consider changing your potting soil.

 - Always plant ferns in pots with drainage holes in the base.
 Whilst ferns are adapted to consistently moist soil they also require good drainage to avoid root rot.
 Choose a pot with drainage holes in the base to allow excess water to escape.

-- Ensure saucers and trays underneath your potted fern do not prevent water draining from the soil to avoid yellow leaves.
+- Ensure saucers and trays underneath your potted fern do not prevent water from draining from the soil to avoid yellow leaves.
 Ferns require high humidity which is why it is recommended to place your potted indoor fern on a tray filled with water and prop the pot up above the water line with pebbles.
-However it is imperative that there is space between the water line and the base of the fern’s pot so that water can escape efficiently from the drainage hole, so that water does not pool around the roots of your fern.
+However, there must be space between the water line and the base of the fern’s pot so that water can escape efficiently from the drainage hole so that water does not pool around the roots of your fern.